devon-smith/six-pack-capacitor-tesla-coil/README.md

 Building and operating a Tesla coil comes with significant safety risks.
 Always make sure that:
 - The capacitor is discharged before touching any of the parts.
 - The coil is operated far from flammable materials and sensitive electronics.
-- You use proper eye.
+- Use proper eye wear.
 - The machine should operate in a well-ventilated area (ideally outside)
 ## Build Steps